 Statutory Reserves

-BNM requires Malaysian banks to maintain a sum equivalent to the Statutory Reserve Requirement ratio ("SRR") in the form of non-interest bearing reserves with BNM.
+BNM requires Malaysian banks to maintain a sum equivalent to the SRR in the form of non-interest bearing reserves with BNM.
 The SRR is currently set at 3.5 per cent. of total eligible liabilities.

 Capital Adequacy Requirements